-Don’t miss this unique opportunity to hear from a panel of experts about how to understand your rights and obligations as dancer or choreographer, and protect your creative work.
+Don’t miss this unique opportunity to hear from a panel of experts provided by Volunteer Lawyers for the Arts about how to understand your rights and obligations as dancer or choreographer, and protect your creative work.
 Topics include understanding contracts, how (and why) to form a company, copyrighting your work, and issues for freelancers.
+We will also be addressing how the COVID crisis has affected the dance community.

 Griff Braun is the Director of Organizing and Outreach at the American Guild of Musical Artists (AGMA), the national labor union of singers, dancers, and stage staff in opera, concert dance, and concert choral performance.
 Mr. Braun has extensive experience in internal and external union organizing, collective bargaining, and contract enforcement.
 Prior to joining AGMA’s senior staff, Mr. Braun had an extensive career as a professional dancer, performing with American Ballet Theatre, the Lar Lubovitch Dance Company, the Royal Swedish Ballet, the Metropolitan Opera, and others.
 He hold a BA in American History and a Graduate Certificate in Labor Relations.